Application Components

 Personal Statement

-You must include a personal statement with your application.
 The personal statement is an open-ended essay written on any topic of your choice.
-It should be two to three double-spaced pages in length, with standard typography and margins, and should demonstrate your capacity for high-quality written work.
-Ideally, the personal statement provides insight to the Admissions Committee on your personality, experiences or anticipated contributions to our law school community and the legal profession.
+It should be 500 to 750 words in length and should demonstrate your capacity for high-quality, independent written work.
+Ideally, your personal statement will provide insight to the Admissions Committee on your personal story, experiences, motivations or anticipated contributions to the legal profession.

 Résumé